Making CoderPad products real, fair and loved

 Design Strategy

-Understanding the scope of work, I knew that our team and customers could not wait for a solution months down the road.
-With the inputs from engineers, I came up with an improved version for front-end interviews.
+Understanding the scope of work, we knew that the cost of waiting for a perfect solution was very high.
+With the inputs from engineers, we launched an improved version for front-end interviews.

 The temporary fix provided a very basic structure that allowed users to better focus on different components of the code.
 Users were also able to type React in the JS panel.

-While I knew that this was far from what users needed, this short-term remedy gave something to our sales team breathing room so we could focus on the ultimate solution.
+While I knew that this was far from what users needed, this short-term remedy allowed our sales team to stop the bleeding so we could focus on the ultimate solution.

 The solution space